Companion Dog Group

 Serious Fault: Straight backline, from withers to loin.

-The strong, muscular hind legs are a little longer than the forelegs, causing the.
+The strong, muscular hind legs are a little longer than the forelegs, causing the loins to be above the shoulders.
 The legs are straight viewed from the side and from the rear.
 The thighs are firm and well-muscled.
 The strong hocks are well let down and there is moderate angulation at the hock joint.
 The rear pastern is short.
 The hind feet are round and compact, turning neither inward or outward.

 Fault: Light-colored nails.